What to Write in a Journal When You Don't Know Where to Start

 What do you write in a journal when you're sad?

 Write about the sadness directly rather than around it.
 What does it feel like, specifically?
 What is it attached to — a particular event, a person, a period of time?
 What are you afraid of losing, or what do you wish were different?
 Pennebaker's research on expressive writing consistently shows that writing about difficult emotions, including the facts attached to them, reduces their intensity over time.
-Avoid writing the same complaint in a loop — useful journalling moves toward something, even if that something is just a more precise description of the feeling.
+Avoid writing the same complaint on a loop — useful journalling moves towards something, even if that something is just a more precise description of the feeling.

 How do I start journalling if I've never done it before?